 Touch Foundation is committed to developing cost-effective solutions to complex challenges.
-Our recent in-depth analysis of the Mobilizing Maternal Health program showed that, in the context of rural Tanzania, the creation of a cost-effective emergency transport system has the potential to significantly reduce maternal deaths.
-In one of the districts where the program was implemented, maternal mortality rates fell by more than 27%, translating to 57 lives saved each year.
+Our in-depth analysis of the M-Mama program showed that, in the context of rural Tanzania, the creation of a cost-effective emergency transport system has the potential to significantly reduce maternal deaths.
+In one of the districts where the program was implemented, the maternal mortality ratio fell by more than 27 percent.

-Communities and health facilities are using the emergency transport system.
+Communities and health facilities are benefiting from the use of the emergency transport system.
 In fact, the volume of emergency transports has tripled now that the system is available.
 Even with the increased number of women and newborns reaching health facilities with life-threatening complications, the fatality rate for these patients at the referral hospital decreased by 88% in the first two years.

-Unfortunately, in Tanzania, 40% of deaths of children occur in the first 28 days of life.
-We are improving the emergency transport system to meet the urgent needs of newborns, and building the capacity of health facilities so they have the tools and skills required to treat neonatal conditions like birth asphyxia closer to the communities, where the life-threatening emergencies present quickly.
+We are building the capacity of health facilities so they have the tools and skills required to treat neonatal conditions like birth asphyxia closer to the communities, where the life-threatening emergencies present quickly.